Dorit Kemsley On Erika Girardi Panty Drama: ‘It Feels More Like An Attack’

-Dorit Kemsley is brand new to reality television and she’s learning that some of the things she says and does will be remembered by her co-stars.
-On one of the first episodes of The Real Housewives of Beverly Hills, Dorit and her husband PK attended Lisa Vanderpump’s white party, where they sat down and had drinks with Lisa, Ken Todd, Kyle Richards and Erika Girardi.
-During the party, Dorit and her husband learned that Erika wasn’t wearing underwear and they both claimed they had seen her private parts.
+Dorit Kemsley is brand new to reality television, and she’s learning that some of the things she says and does will be remembered by her co-stars.
+On one of the first episodes of The Real Housewives of Beverly Hills, Dorit and her husband, PK, attended Lisa Vanderpump’s white party, where they sat down and had drinks with Lisa, Ken Todd, Kyle Richards, and Erika Girardi.
+During the party, Dorit and her husband learned that Erika wasn’t wearing underwear, and they both claimed they saw her private parts.

-According to a new Bravo report, Dorit Kemsley is now revealing that she chose to bring it up with Erika again because she thought it was funny and she wanted to handle an awkward situation with humor.
-But some viewers – and even her Real Housewives of Beverly Hills co-stars – thought that she should have talked to Girardi in person and in private about it.
+According to a new Bravo report, Dorit Kemsley is now revealing that she chose to bring it up with Erika again because she thought it was funny and wanted to handle an awkward situation with humor.
+But some viewers — and even her Real Housewives of Beverly Hills co-stars — thought that she should have talked to Girardi in person and in private about it.
 Kemsley didn’t think it was a big deal to buy Girardi a pair of panties as a joke.
 Now, Dorit is learning that she probably shouldn’t have brought up the panty issue again, even though she had no mean intentions.

 “I’ve said it a few times now, but I’ll say it one last time.
 For the record, I never wanted to hurt or shame Erika in any way.
 I just tried to make light of the situation and be playful.
-I shouldn’t have talked about buying the panties with the other girls, but no one discouraged me from getting them or even gave Erika the heads up—and these are her friends—so I honestly thought she would find it funny,” Dorit Kemsley explains in her Bravo blog for The Real Housewives of Beverly Hills.
+I shouldn’t have talked about buying the panties with the other girls, but no one discouraged me from getting them or even gave Erika the heads up—and these are her friends—so I honestly thought she would find it funny,” Dorit Kemsley explained on her Bravo blog for The Real Housewives of Beverly Hills.

 Dorit Kemsley Didn’t Realize All Her Comments And Opinions Would Be Analyzed https://t.co/ZxIlpjTiV9 pic.twitter.com/hD7GsufqC1